 - AWS Lambda: Unlimited free AWS Lambda requests used by your Alexa-hosted endpoint.

 - Amazon S3: 25 GB of Amazon S3 storage, and 250 GB of data transfer out per month.

 - Amazon DynamoDB: 25 GB of Amazon DynamoDB storage, 10M read and writes per month.

 - AWS CodeCommit: 50 GB-month of storage and 10,000 Git requests per month.

 The monthly AWS usage for your hosted skills appears on the Hosting page of the Alexa developer console.
 You can also see your AWS resource usage from the Code tab by clicking on the Usage icon in the toolbar.

-If your usage exceeds the AWS Free Tier limits, you have 30 days to bring usage under the limit by moving at least one of your skills to a personal AWS account or other cloud services account.
-If you don't bring your usage under the specified limits, your skill might be removed from the Alexa skill store.
-If your skill is flagged as abusing provisioned resources, your skill might be removed from the skill store before 30 days.
+If your usage exceeds these limits, you have 30 days to bring usage under the limit by moving at least one of your skills to a personal AWS account or other cloud services account.
+If you don't bring your usage under the specified limits, Amazon might remove your skill from the Alexa Skills Store.
+If Amazon flags your skill as abusing provisioned resources, Amazon might remove your skill from the Alexa Skills Store before 30 days.